mattbierner/blog.mattbierner.com/_posts/2015-09-21-stupid-template-tricks-template-assembler.md

 };`;
 ```

 But it gets the job done.
 The xml file specifies the encoding of each instruction as well.
 Instruction encodings share many components, such as [REX prefixes](rex prefix encoding) and [ModR/M and SIB bytes](http://wiki.osdev.org/X86-64_Instruction_Encoding#ModR.2FM_and_SIB_bytes).
 The actual logic for generating the encoding is mixed between C++ and the Javascript.
-The Javascript may know that a REX byte of modrm byte is required for example:
+The Javascript may know that a REX byte or modrm byte is required for example:

 ```cpp
 /// Example output from Javascript program